teamnameundefined/acebook-team-name-undefined/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```

+Heroku will automatically deploy the latest commit, if given the green light by Travis CI.

 ## How To Contribute
 See [CONTRIBUTING.md](CONTRIBUTING.md).